SynFlow: Scaling Up LiDAR Scene Flow Estimation with Synthetic Data: Conclusion

 \section{Conclusion}

 In this work, we introduced SynFlow, a motion-oriented generation pipeline, and its resulting large-scale dataset, SynFlow-4k, to address the critical bottleneck of dense annotation in LiDAR scene flow.
-Rather than chasing perfect sensor realism, our approach prioritizes geometric and temporal multi-agent complexity, proving that physically consistent motion relations are highly transferable across domains.
+Rather than chasing perfect sensor realism, our approach prioritizes geometric and temporal multi-agent complexity, showing that physically consistent motion relations are highly transferable across domains.

-Through extensive evaluations, SynFlow-4k proves a robust, backbone-agnostic pre-training source.
-In a zero-shot regime, models trained on it generalize across diverse benchmarks, rivaling in-domain supervised performance.
+Through extensive evaluations, SynFlow-4k is a robust, backbone-agnostic pre-training source.
+In a zero-shot regime, models trained on it generalize across diverse benchmarks, comparable to in-domain supervised performance.
 Fine-tuned on 5\% of real labels, it surpasses supervised baselines trained from scratch on four times the budget.
 As a complement to real-world data, it further supplies kinematic density for long-tail interactions that real-world logs lack.
-Ultimately, SynFlow establishes a scalable, label-efficient data engine for generalizable dynamic 3D scene understanding.
+SynFlow provides a scalable, label-efficient data engine for generalizable dynamic 3D scene understanding.
 We hope that releasing SynFlow and its extensible data engine will facilitate further research on generalizable 3D motion estimation and accelerate progress toward reliable dynamic perception in diverse real-world environments.